Employee Retention - Why do Employees Leave ? Factors Affecting Employee Retention

 After retirement: It includes payments that an Employee gets after he retires like EPF (Employee Provident Fund) etc.

-Miscellaneous compensation: It may include employee assistance programs (like psychological counseling, legal assistance etc), discounts on company products, use of a company cars, etc.
+Miscellaneous compensation: It may include employee assistance programs (like psychological counselling, legal assistance etc), discounts on company products, use of a company cars, etc.

 3. Work Relationships

-Work relationships that affect employee retention include supervisory management support and coworker relations, A supervisor or manager builds positive relationships and aids retention by being fair and nondiscriminatory, allowing work flexibility and work-lamily balancing, giving feedback that recognizes employee efforts and performance, and supporting career planning and development.
+Work relationships that affect employee retention include supervisory management support and co-worker relations, A supervisor or manager builds positive relationships and aids retention by being fair and non-discriminatory, allowing work flexibility and work-family balancing, giving feedback that recognizes employee efforts and performance, and supporting career planning and development.

-Additionally, many individuals build close relationships with coworkers.
+Additionally, many individuals build close relationships with co-workers.
 Such work-related friendships do not appear on employee records, but these relationships can be an important signal that a workplace is positive.
 Overall, what this means is that it is not just where people work, but also with whom they work, that affects employee retention.
-If individuals are not linked with or do not relate wtll to their coworkers, there is greater likelihood for turnover lo occur.
+If individuals are not linked with or do not relate with their co-workers, there is greater likelihood for turnover lo occur.